 1. Detach the remote from your local repo

 Git has command to manage set of tracked (“remotes”) repositories.
 It’s called

 Stefans-iMac:myproject.dev stefan$ git remote origin

-As you can see our working directory is tracking origin repository.
-Using the verbose parameter
+As you can see our working directory is tracking repository called

 Stefans-iMac:myproject.dev stefan$ git remote -v origin firstname.lastname@example.org:Repositories/myproject.git (fetch) origin email@example.com:Repositories/myproject.git (push)

-Working directory can track even more than one remote and you can usually pull or push to any of them, but that depends on permissions.
-Now we are going to remove the only remote, the
+Working git directory can track more than just one remote, and you can pull or push to any of them (depends on permissions).

 Stefans-iMac:myproject.dev stefan$ git remote rm origin